dangalansky/Dino-Timer/README.md

 # Dino-Timer
-My take on the popular Pomodoro Timer App
+My take on the popular Pomodoro Timer App.
 All design created by myself using Affinity Designer.
 Audio samples taken by myself using Ableton Live.
 Unfortunately, pause functionality is beyond my current abilities.